 Described as 'a pianist destined to achieve great things', Maria Luc is a British pianist of Japanese and Vietnamese heritage from Chichester, West Sussex.
-Her father is a piano tuner who came to the U.K. as a refugee fleeing the Vietnam war and her mother now teaches piano.
+Her father is a piano tuner who came to the U.K. as a refugee fleeing the Vietnam war after he was blinded by a bomb and her mother now teaches piano and Japanese.
 Maria has two musical siblings, Imy (pianist) and Kenji (cellist) whom she often plays with.

 Maria is in her second year of her MMus degree having achieved first-class honours for her BMus (Hons) at the Royal Northern College of Music.
 Maria currently holds the Margaret Allen Piano Award, Help Musicians Postgraduate Award and is supported by the Headley Trust Bursary.
 She has also held the Dorothy Stone Award and was supported by the Countess of Munster Musical Trust for her first year of postgraduate studies.
 Maria was also a National Grant Award Holder at the Junior Department of the Guildhall School of Music and was able to attend Chetham's School of Music with the government's Music and Dance Scheme.

 Maria has won the RNCM Concerto Competition (2020), Barbirolli Prize for piano and cello (2019), Norah Sande Award (2017), Fergal O'Mahony Prize (2016), Paganini Prize for piano and violin (2016) and Peter Donohoe Prize (2016).
-She is currently under the tutelage of Ashley Wass, having spent four years with Helen Krizos.
+She studied with Ashley Wass, Helen Krizos and Ron Abramski at the RNCM.
 Maria also attended the Royal Academy of Music for one year where she learnt with Ian Fountain.
 Maria has been given the opportunity to have lessons and masterclasses with Jean-Efflam Bavouzet, Sir András Schiff, Jerome Lowenthal, Stephen Hough, Steven Osborne, Peter Donohoe, Kathryn Stott, Michel Béroff and Phillipe Cassard amongst many others.
 Maria is a very experienced performer having played solo recitals across the U.K. and has played in such venues as the Wales Millenium Centre and Wigmore Hall.